WSG23/yosai_intel_dashboard_fresh/docs/migration_callback_system.md

 - **Enable Unicode safety** with `unicode_safe=True` or by using `UnicodeAwareTrulyUnifiedCallbacks`.
 Surrogate pairs and non‑printable characters are sanitized automatically to avoid UTF‑8 errors.
 - **Remove legacy imports** after migration and verify that tests pass.
-The `legacy_callback_migrator.py` script can assist with large refactors.
+Use a search-and-replace workflow to update modules in bulk when refactoring.